opensearch-project/documentation-website/_search-plugins/search-pipelines/split-processor.md

 Field | Data type | Description
 :--- | :--- | :---
 `field` | String | The field containing the string to be split.
 Required.
 `separator` | String | The delimiter used to split the string.
-This can be a regular expression pattern.
+Specify either a single separator character or a regular expression pattern.
 Required.
 `preserve_trailing` | Boolean | If set to `true`, preserves empty trailing fields (for example, `''`) in the resulting array.
 If set to `false`, empty trailing fields are removed from the resulting array.
 Default is `false`.
 `target_field` | String | The field where the array of substrings is stored.
-If not specified, then the field is updated in-place.
+If not specified, then the field is updated in place.
 `tag` | String | The processor's identifier.
 `description` | String | A description of the processor.
 `ignore_failure` | Boolean | If `true`, OpenSearch [ignores any failure]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/creating-search-pipeline/#ignoring-processor-failures) of this processor and continues to run the remaining processors in the search pipeline.
 Optional.
 Default is `false`.